Satoko Kamada: the founder & the head curator

 1) LET ME BE YOUR ASSISTANCE.

-Hello, I’m Satoko, the founder and head curator or “KoLe SHIKOKU, Japan”.
+Hello, I’m Satoko, the founder, and head curator of “KoLe SHIKOKU, Japan”.
 For the very first series of “The 9 Stories”, I would like to share my stories with you.
 That way, it might give you a better idea of the people I will be introducing in the following series.

-First episode is about what I am for you today.
-Then I will share my life story from Second episode.
+The first episode is about what I am for you today.
+Then I will share my life story from the Second episode.
 I hope my experiences amuse you or you find something in common.
 Thank You -Satoko

 I call myself “Head curator”.
 What I do is “to find excellent creators who can produce items or services which you can feel special about yourself” and “to curate information about Shikoku island (where I am) and Japan to introduce it on social media”.